 Applicable income threshold in the area of criminal justice for victims

-Other conditions attached to the granting of legal aid for victims
+Other conditions for the granting of legal aid to victims

 Other conditions attached to the granting of legal aid for defendants